All posts

 An entity registered in Singapore.
 A founder living in Portugal.
 Clients in the US.
 Revenue processed through a US-based payment platform.

 Each jurisdiction has its own view of where this income originates, where value is created, and which entity owes what.
 The entity structure says Singapore.
-The operational reality says the value creation happens wherever the founder sits.
+The operational reality says the value creation happens wherever the founder sits — a permanent establishment question that most CPAs don't flag.
 The payment processor sees a US transaction.

 Three jurisdictions, three interpretations, one income stream.